yata-/Bridge/README.md

 ## Getting Started

-A great place to start if you're new to Bridge is reviewing the [Getting Started](http://bridge.net/docs/getting-started/) Knowledge Base article.
+A great place to start if you're new to Bridge is reviewing the [Getting Started](https://github.com/bridgedotnet/Bridge/wiki) wiki.

 The easiest place to see Bridge in action is [Deck.NET](http://deck.net/).

 ## Sample

-The following code sample demonstrates a simple **App.cs** class that will run automatically on page load and prompt with an `alert` message.
+The following code sample demonstrates a simple **App.cs** class that will run automatically on page load and write a message to the Bridge Console.

 **Example ([Deck](http://deck.net/7fb39e336182bea04c695ab43379cd8c))**